 \subsubsection{Action on linkages, and on double cosets}

-\begin{conv} For the remainder of this section we assume any tuple $T$ of elements is centered and its elements lie in $\pi_1(\bbX,v_T)$ where $v_T$ is the central vertex of the centered tuple.
-The leading entry of $T$ is in centered short position and the first edge in its prefix is $e_T$.
+\begin{conv} For the remainder of this section, we assume any tuple $T$ of elements is centred and its elements lie in $\pi_1(\bbX,v_T)$ where $v_T$ is the central vertex of the centred tuple.
+The leading entry of $T$ is in centred short position and the first edge in its prefix is $e_T$.
 We will always use $e_T$-polarized normal forms to work with the element of $T.$ \end{conv}